codefori/vscode-rpgle/README.md

 ![Open Lint Config with a click](./assets/OpenLintConfig_02.png)

- If linter rules file  does not exist, you will be asked asked if you want to create one.
+ If a linter rules file  does not exist, you will be asked asked if you want to create one.
 The created file will provide some default rules, as below.

 ## Linter directives